SupremeTechnopriest/react-idle-timer/README.md

 ## Latest News

+#### Version `4.4.0` adds user active time tracking and reduces module size:

+☝️ Added the `getTotalActiveTime()` method to get the total milliseconds a user has been active for the current session.

+✌️ Reduced NPM package size by excluding examples from downloaded module.

 #### Version `4.3.0` adds a new hook implementation and some minor performance improvements:

 ☝️ The hook implementation is here!
 It takes the same properties and returns the same API as the component implementation.
 See [here](https://github.com/SupremeTechnopriest/react-idle-timer#hook-usage) for usage or check out the new [example](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/examples/hook).
 There are now TypeScript [examples](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/examples) as well.